open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 With that written, let's add tests for the agent instrumentation.
 We basically want to ensure that the instrumentation works without the user knowing about the instrumentation.
 Add a test that extends the base class you wrote earlier, but in this, create a client using none of the APIs in our project, only the ones offered by the library.
-Implement the `AgentTestRunner` trait for common setup logic, and try running.
+Implement the `AgentTestTrait` trait for common setup logic, and try running.
 All the tests should pass for agent instrumentation too.

 Note that all the tests inside the `javaagent` module will be run using the shaded `-javaagent`